 The Many Roles of an Expert Witness During a Legal Case

 Expert knowledge and advice come into play in various stages of a legal matter.
 Experts may assist lawyers with technical information and opinions during early case assessments.
 Support with factual development may also be necessary as lawyers develop case strategies or test theories.
-Lastly, experts are frequently called upon to provide expert testimony to help juries understand technical issues related to the facts of the case.
+Lastly, the role of expert witnesses in court becomes crucial when experts are frequently called upon to provide testimony that helps juries understand technical issues related to the facts of the case.

 The Expert Role in Early Case Assessment